 Although lberts and hazelnuts are usually thought of as trees grown for their edible nuts, most listed here are grown for their pleasing ornamental value.
 Plants have separate female and male owers; female blossoms are inconspicuous, while male ones, appearing in pendent catkins on bare branches in winter or early spring, are showy.
 Leaves are roundish to oval, with toothed margins.

 - Ornamental selections are more widely grown than the species; the following two are popular.

 - Plants are almost always grafted, so suckers arising from the base below the graft should be removed; they won't have contorted form.

-- Grows to 1015 ft. high and wide, with 3- to 4-in., reddish purple leaves.
+- Grows to 1015 feet high and wide, with 3- to 4 inches., reddish purple leaves.